krishgoel20/Registration-App/README.md

 + The connection URL (**"mongodb://localhost/User_Registration_System"**) specifies the location of the MongoDB server and the database to be connected to.

 ### 2. Creating a Mongoose Model
-+ A Mongoose Model is defined to represent the structure of the data stored in the MongoDB collection.
++ A Mongoose Model is defined to represent the structure of the data stored in a MongoDB collection.

 ### 3. CRUD Operations
 + **Create (Insert) :** To create and save new user documents to the database.